secretlycarl/onboarderr/README.md

 [Pulsarr](https://github.com/jamcalli/Pulsarr) - Per-user content requests integrated w/ Sonarr & Radarr via Plex watchlist
 - Pulsarr is also able to push "media added" notifications through the Plex mobile app via Tautulli integration.
 Works fine for movies, but does not handle every new episode of shows.

-OR

 [Overseerr](https://github.com/sct/overseerr) - User media requesting site

-Depending if you have one or the other, or neither, the body content (section 5 on `/onboarding` will change/disappear.
+Depending if you have pulsarr or overseerr, or neither, some body content (section 5 on `/onboarding` will change/disappear.

 [Tautulli](https://github.com/Tautulli/Tautulli) - Per-user specific "episode/media item added" notifications on Discord
 - If a user wants notifications for each new episode of a show, I create a new private text channel that is only for them on my discord server, then use the info for that channel in Tautulli for a new notification agent.
 Condition for the Show Name and it directs those notifs to the channel I made.